 Dr. Laura Mae Jacqueline Herzog

-- Influence of climate change and land use on aquatic ecosystem services
+- Influence of land use practices and climate change on aquatic ecosystems

 - Social Network Analysis

 Illustration of my research by Cristian Olmos Herrera

 I conduct research on digitalization in the water sector of Lower Saxony as part of the Zukunftslabor Wasser.
 Here I am particularly interested in how digital applications can make our use of water more sustainable.
 Previously, I assessed future scenarios of lake management at lake Dümmer within the LimnoScenES project.
 To this end, I conducted a participatory process with regional stakeholders.

 In October 2023, I started working in the Verbundvorhaben "MOOSland demonstriert, diskutiert, implementiert: der Weg zur großflächigen Umsetzung von Torfmoos-Paludikultur als nachhaltige landwirtschaftliche Nutzung von Hochmoorböden."
 In my work package, my team and me investigate the transformation process towards rewetted peatlands together with regional stakeholders.

 Currently, I am member of the scientific advisory board of two research projects: BaltAqua strives to advance cooperation by initiating a dialogue and building a Partner Network between German and Baltic actors in the water sector; the project "Participatory visioning for collective action in natural resource management" investigates the participatory visioning (PVB) approach and its implications for the (over)use of natural resources.

 As a researcher interested in societal transformation and transdisciplinary research methods, I was member of the 3rd cohort of the PostDoc Academy for Transformational Leadership of the Robert Bosch Stiftung (2020-2022).

 Moreover, I am founding member of the Working Group on Governance of Social-Ecological Systems of the Earth System Governance network.